WELCOME TO

 • Laboratory facilities with modern equipment.

-• Undertake high-quality research of national, regional and increasingly of international standing.
+• Undertake high-quality research of national, regional, and increasingly international standing.

 • A strong network of local and national stakeholders, including industry, government, and the wider community.